Correlated Equilibria in Large Anonymous Bayesian Games: Introduction

 \subsection{Related literature}

-The reference paper for Bayesian persuasion with a single decision maker is \citet{KamGen:AER2011}.
-Various papers have considered extensions to multiple decision makers, among them \citet{BerMor:TE2016,AriBab:JET2019,MatPerTen:JPE2020}.
-The literature is surveyed in \citet{BerMor:JEL2019,Kam:ARE2019,For:AES2020}.

-The concept of correlated equilibrium was introduced and studied by \citet{Aum:JME1974,Aum:E1987}.
-Properties of the set of \aclp{CE} in both finite and infinite games were studied by \citet{HarSch:MOR1989}.

-Congestion games with a finite number of players have been introduced by \citet{Ros:IJGT1973}.
-Potential games and their relation with congestion games have been studied by \citet{MonSha:GEB1996}. \citet{Ney:IJGT1997} proved that in games with finite number of players, convex strategy sets, and a convex potential, every \acl{CE} is a mixture of \aclp{NE}.

-\citet{War:PICE1952} studied a strategic model of traffic where each agent has a negligible weight and introduced the principle now known as \acl{WE}: ``At equilibrium, the delays along utilized paths are equal and no higher than those that would be experienced by an infinitesimal traffic element going through an unused route.'' \citet{BecMcGWin:Yale1956} characterized \aclp{WE} as the solution of a convex optimization program.
-The idea that equilibria of routing games are inefficient goes back to \citet{Pig:Macmillan1920}.
-Measuring this inefficiency through the \acl{PoA} \citep{KouPap:STACS1999} has been the object of a huge literature in algorithmic game theory \citep[see, \eg][]{Rou:AGT2007,RouTar:AGT2007}.
+Congestion games with a finite number of players are introduced by \citet{Ros:IJGT1973}, their relations with potential games are studied by \citet{MonSha:GEB1996}. \citet{War:PICE1952} studies a strategic model of traffic where each agent has a negligible weight and introduces the principle now known as \acl{WE}. \citet{BecMcGWin:Yale1956} characterize \aclp{WE} as the solutions of a convex optimization program.
+The works of \citet{San:JET2001,San:MIT2010} give a general model of games with nonatomic players, beyond congestion games, and a general definition of potential games; see also \citet{HofSan:JET2009}.
+Notions related to nonatomic versions of correlated and Bayes correlated equilibria have been studied under different names \citep[see, \eg][]{DiaMitRusSai:WINE2009,TavTen:mimeo2018,ZhuSav:arXiv2021}.

-Convergence of finite players potential games to nonatomic potential games has been studied by \citet{San:JET2001}.
-The relation between \aclp{NE} and \aclp{WE} in congestion games has been studied by \citet{HauMar:N1985} in the atomic splittable case and by \citet{ComScaSchSti:arXiv2021} in the atomic nonsplittable case.
-Similar results appear in the literature about mean-field games \citep[see, \eg][]{CamFis:AAP2018,CamFis:arXiv2021,Lac:AAP2020}.
+The relationships between \aclp{NE} and \aclp{WE} in congestion games are studied by \citet{HauMar:N1985} in the atomic splittable case, where finitely many players can split their weights among several routes, and by \citet{ComScaSchSti:MOR2023} in the atomic nonsplittable case. \citet{San:JET2001} studies the convergence of the potential of finite potential games to the potential of nonatomic potential games.